typedb/typedb-docs/10-pattern/01-negation.md

 The intuitive meaning of a negated pattern is that of a complement.
 However, a relation complement is not a clearly defined term as it requires the definition of a domain of values with respect to which the complement is computed.
 Even in this case, we end up with an infinite relation which leaves the projection or join operations unapplicable.
 As a result, we understand pattern negation in terms of computation of set differences.
-The set-difference semantics are different to the perhaps familiar semantics of _Negation-as-Failure_ of Prolog and in this chapter, we will attempt to provide a clear explanation of the meaning of pattern negation in Grakn.
+The set-difference semantics are different to the perhaps familiar semantics of _Negation-as-Failure_ of Prolog and in this chapter, we will attempt to provide a clear explanation of the meaning of pattern negation in TypeDB.

 Let us consider the relation of unemployment which can be trivially understood as the absence of employment.
 We define negation blocks by enclosing patterns with curly braces and preceding them with a `not` keyword: